-3. Certificates of good standing – if and how these are being conducted
+3. Certificates of good standing - normal services

-The Companies Registry have not provided any information regarding how or whether the provision of Certificates of Fact and Good standing will be affected.
-However, the current procedure is largely electronic and so will not be affected.
-Requisition forms are emailed to the registry, or a certificate can be ordered by phone.
-More information can be found here.
+The current procedure is largely electronic so is not affected.
+Requisition forms can be emailed to the registry, or a certificate can be ordered by phone.
+Further information can be found here.

 7. Other temporary regulatory measures